Kr1sh-Parmar/WEB-CRAWLER/README.md

 4. Push to the branch: `git push origin feature-name`.
 5. Create a Pull Request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Author
-Developed by [Your Name].
+Developed by KRISH.
 If you have any questions or suggestions, feel free to reach out!